umee-network/docs/docs/learn-the-basics/defi-basics/what-is-defi-money-market.md

 ****

 Decentralized money markets operate in a non-custodial manner where users don’t need to trust a centralized institution to make wise decisions.
-Instead of a centralized institution deciding how funds are used, decentralized money markets like Umee follow the predefined logic of on-chain smart contracts, granting a large degree of assurance that funds cannot be improperly used and ensuring that users keep full control over when and how they can withdraw.
+Instead of a centralized institution deciding how funds are used, decentralized money markets like UX follow the predefined logic of on-chain smart contracts, granting a large degree of assurance that funds cannot be improperly used and ensuring that users keep full control over when and how they can withdraw.

 :::